transtats/transtats/docs/source/index.md

 #### Purpose

-To be catalyst in *localisation of applications* by churning data about **Overview and trends for language translations across packages!**
+To be a catalyst in *localisation of applications* by creating mapping between upstream, translation platform and release streams.

 #### App Description

 ##### Graphs

-1. **Translation Position** Status of a package for most of the branches in all enabled languages.
+1. **Translation Position** Translation progress of a package for most of the branches in all enabled languages.

-2. **Translation Coverage** Coverage of a package list for a specific release in selected languages.
+2. **Translation Coverage** Coverage of a package list for a specific release in associated or selected languages.

 ##### Settings